Bug report #14166

 #1 Updated by Martin Dobias over 4 years ago

 Hmmm I am not sure I understand the problem you describe here.
 In your case, from vectorized.shp, Dissolve simply makes a union of all geometries into one multipolygon.
 I have compared the areas in vectorized.shp and vectorized_regroup.shp and they are the same.
 WKT also seems to be correct (holes are represented as internal rings in the polygons within that one multipolygon).

-#2 Updated by Marie Silvestre about 4 years ago
+#2 Updated by Marie Silvestre over 4 years ago

 - File vectorized_ter_no_pb.PNG added

 Let's try another way to describe the problem.
 3 images are attached:

 vectorized_pb.PNG : the dissolve tool creates a polygon where there should be a ring and thus the areas of vectorized.shp and vectorized_regroup.shp are not the same (nearly 15000m² of difference)!